 My big questions

-Here (in no particular order) are eight questions or intellectual problem-areas that I find particularly exciting nowadays.
+Here (in no particular order) are seven questions or intellectual problem-areas that I find particularly exciting nowadays.

 1. What is the role played by unintended effects in shaping history?